Why recall-first search fails in systematic literature review

 PubMed contains over 39 million citations and abstractions for biomedical literature.
 For research teams conducting systematic reviews, this means identifying relevant evidence within an ever-expanding universe of publications.

-The challenge is no longer finding studies.
-It’s identifying the right studies efficiently and reproducibly.
+The challenge is no longer discovery volume, but semantic alignment.
+It’s ensuring that conceptually equivalent clinical evidence is consistently retrieved across systems.
 That’s where the balance between recall and precision becomes critical.

 Why recall alone creates new problems